Best guitar capos 2026: acoustic and electric options for every budget

 Reasons to avoid

-The Tri-Action NS Artist Capo – where NS stands for Ned Steinberger – is perhaps the best in the range.
 This trigger-style capo utilizes ‘Tri-Action’ geometry, meaning there is very little force needed to open and close the capo.
-However, this doesn’t compromise the spring’s strength or ability as the micrometer tension adjustment allows you to apply precise and even tension across the fingerboard.
+However, this doesn’t compromise the spring’s strength or ability, as the micrometer tension adjustment allows you to apply precise and even tension across the fingerboard.

-Combining this feature with direct horizontal pressure has resulted in an incredibly consistent capo which requires very minimal, if any, retuning during use.
-The capo also features a handy pick holder and a micro tuner bracket, all of which makes this capo an A-class all-rounder.
+The combined features of this capo, applied with direct horizontal pressure has resulted in an incredibly consistent capo that requires very minimal, if any, re-tuning during use.
+The capo also features a handy pick holder and a micro tuner bracket, all of which make this capo an A-class all-rounder.

 Our expert review: